Freight Shipping from Lansing to Denver

 How much does it cost to ship freight from Lansing to Denver?

-Full truckload (FTL) rates from Lansing, MI to Denver, CO currently range from $3,016-$3,718 for a standard dry van load over the 1,403-mile route.
+Full truckload (FTL) rates from Lansing, MI to Denver, CO currently range $3,016-$3,718 (roughly $2.17-$2.67 per mile over 1,403 miles).
 LTL shipments typically cost $972-$1,593 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Denver?